yanda-wang/EXCERF/README.md

 # Data

 Experiments are carried out based on [MIMIC-III](https://mimic.physionet.org), a real-world Electoric Healthcare Records (EHRs) dataset comprising deidentified health-related data associated with over forty thousand patients.
-EXCLEF takes diagnoses and procedures of patients as input, and the medications prescribed in the first 24 hours of each admission are selected out as ground truths.
+EXCERF takes diagnoses and procedures of patients as input, and the medications prescribed in the first 24 hours of each admission are selected out as ground truths.

-To prepare data for EXCLEF, put the following files in ./data under your project:
+To prepare data for EXCERF, put the following files in ./data under your project:

 * PRESCRIPTIONS.csv
 * DIAGNOSES_ICD.csv
 * PROCEDURES_ICD.csv (you can download these three tables from [MIMIC-III](https://mimic.physionet.org))
 * ndc2rxnorm_mapping.txt
 * ndc2atc_level4.csv
-* drug-atc.csv (you can find these three files in EXCLEF/data)
+* drug-atc.csv (you can find these three files in EXCERF/data)

 then run